paypal-examples/v6-web-sdk-sample-integration/client/components/applePay/README.md

 3. **Payment Authorization Fails**
    - Check that you're signed into your sandbox iCloud account
    - Ensure you're using an [Apple test credit card](https://developer.apple.com/apple-pay/sandbox-testing/)
-   - Verify Apple Pay is enabled in your PayPal application